tytydraco/ExamineScraper/supplements/zinc.md

-> Zinc appears to be notably effective in treatment resistant depression alongside other pharmaceuticals, although it does not seem to inhernetly have an effect in depression that is responsive to treatment.
+> Zinc appears to be notably effective in treatment resistant depression alongside other pharmaceuticals, although it does not seem to inherently have an effect in depression that is responsive to treatment.
 The *per se* antidepressant effects of zinc supplementation in persons without treated depression are modest at best

 #### 3.9Memory and Learning